Canada, with its breathtaking landscapes and its diverse tourist attractions, is one of the most popular tourist destinations.

 - Vatican City State, must have a passport or travel document issued by the Vatican.

-It is important to apply for your eTA only from the official website of the Government of Canada.
+It is important to apply for your eTA to Canada only from the official website of the Government of Canada.
 The process is simple and easy, and you need to submit your application online.
-The entire process will take a few minutes of your time, and for the majority of the applicants, they obtain their eTA approval within minutes of submitting their application, via email.

 In order to complete the application form, you will require an email address, a debit or credit card, and a valid passport.
 You will also be required to answer a series of questions.